LividWo/Revisit-MMT/README.md

 <!-- []() -->

-This repo contains code needed to replicate our findings in the ACL’2021 paper:
+This repo contains code needed to replicate our findings in the [ACL’2021 paper](https://arxiv.org/abs/2105.14462) as titled.
+Our implementation is based on [FairSeq](https://github.com/pytorch/fairseq.git).

 ## Setup conda environment (recommanded)